ProlificsPanther/NonWebSamples/README.md

 # NonWebSamples

 Samples of non web code for general client server based features or issues.
-It help users to resolve or add new requirement using these non web samples of code.
+It helps users to resolve or add new requirement using these non web samples of code.

 # Contents
 Branch for client server based examples which are open source and licensed under MIT.